cwi-dis/iotsa/readme.md

 - [Temperature](examples/Temperature/Temperature.ino) measures temperature with a slightly more complicated sensor, a DHT21.
 - [Led](examples/Led/Led.ino) controls the color of a NeoPixel LED, and can set up repeating patterns.
 Uses _iotsaLed_ module.
 - [Ringer](examples/Ringer/Ringer.ino)
 - [HelloPasswd](examples/HelloPasswd/HelloPasswd.ino) The same "Hello" server, but now using a _IotsaAuthMod_ for access control (you need to provide username "admin" and password "admin" to change the greeting name).
+Builds with HTTPS support by default (when using platformIO).
 - [HelloUser](examples/HelloUser/HelloUser.ino) Another "Hello" server that needs authentication, but this time using _IotsaUserMod_ so the password can be changed.
+Builds with HTTPS support by default (when using platformIO).
+- [HelloToken](examples/HelloToken/HelloToken.ino) Another "Hello" server that needs authentication, but this time using a token, where tokens can be created that give certain rights.
+Not very useful except as an example.
+Builds with HTTPS support by default (when using platformIO).
+- [HelloUser](examples/HelloUser/HelloUser.ino) Another "Hello" server that needs authentication, but this time using _IotsaUserMod_ so the password can be changed.
+Builds with HTTPS support by default (when using platformIO).
 - [Log](examples/Log/Log.ino) Example of using the _iotsaLogger_ module.

 ## more projects using iotsa